transcelerate/ddf-home/sdr_ri_sandbox_access.md

 ## Help and Support

-For technical support with Microsoft Azure or the SDR Reference Implementation Sandbox Environment, please email us [here](mailto:DDF@transcelerate.com?subject=Help%20with%20SDR%20RI%20Sandbox%20Environment).
+For technical support with the SDR Reference Implementation Sandbox Environment, please email us [here](mailto:DDF@transcelerate.com?subject=Help%20with%20SDR%20RI%20Sandbox%20Environment).
 Responses to questions will be posted to the [FAQ](faq.md) page.